Stewartville, Minnesota

 Stewartville is a city in Olmsted County, Minnesota, United States.
-Stewartville sits just south of the Rochester International Airport, which is about 10 miles south of the city of Rochester.
-The population was 6,687 at the 2020 census, and was estimated to have grown to a population of 6,906 as of 2023.
+Stewartville sits just south of the Rochester International Airport, which is about 12 miles south of the city of Rochester.
+The population was 6,687 at the 2020 census, and was estimated at 6,919 in 2024.
+Stewartville is part of the Rochester metropolitan area.

 History

+Stewartville was founded in 1857 and was incorporated in 1906.

 Stewartville was founded in the 1850s by Charles Stewart, and named for him.
 A post office has been in operation at Stewartville since 1858.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.09 sqmi, of which 3.04 sqmi is land and 0.05 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 3.360 sqmi, all land.

 U.S. Route 63 and Minnesota State Highway 30 are two of the main routes in the city.

 Interstate 90 is immediately north and west of Stewartville.

-Stewartville is part of the Rochester, MN Metropolitan Statistical Area.